Opted Out, Yet Tracked: Are Regulations Enough to Protect Your Privacy?: Introduction

 \begin{enumerate} \item We propose a framework to automatically audit regulatory compliance of online services.
 We implement our framework by extending OpenWPM \cite{Englehardt16MillionSiteMeasurementCCS}.
 The framework allows us to imitate real user, automatically opt-out/opt-in of data processing and selling, and capture advertisers bidding by advertisers.

-\item As a case study, we use our proposed framework to audit regulatory compliance of online services under GDPR and CCPA with two consent management platforms, i.e, OneTrust \cite{OneTrust} and CookieBot \cite{Cookiebot}.
-Our results indicate that the advertisers do not necessarily comply with the user consent to opt-out of data processing and selling.
+\item As a case study, we use our proposed framework to audit regulatory compliance of online services under GDPR and CCPA with four consent management platforms, i.e, Didomi\cite{Didomi}, Quantcast\cite{Quantcast}, OneTrust \cite{OneTrust}, and CookieBot \cite{Cookiebot}.
+Our results indicate that in many cases the advertisers do not necessarily comply with the user consent to opt-out of data processing and selling.
+Some CMPs perform better than the others, though.
+For example, when consent is conveyed through Didomi, advertisers bidding behavior significantly changes under CCPA.

 \item We also pursue a comparative analysis between state-enforced regulations and advertiser-offered controls, i.e. National Advertising Initiative's (NAI) central opt-out \cite{naa_central_optout}, in reduction of collection and selling of user data.
-Our results indicate that the advertiser-offered NAI’s opt-out controls might be equally ineffective as state-enforced regulations.
+Our results indicate that the advertiser-offered NAI's opt-out controls might be equally ineffective at protecting user privacy.

 \end{enumerate}